 And there’s an immediate disconnect.
 The symbolism of flowing cassocks and blood-red birettas contrasts with the modern business-like atmosphere of the Vatican conference room.
 It’s a well-upholstered auditorium yet it’s familiar to anyone who’s given a conference speech.

-His speech before the college of cardinals proved successful.
+This Timothy Dolan speech before the college of cardinals proved successful.
 The Pope mentioned his speech the following day when he elevated 22 churchmen, including archbishop Dolan, to become cardinals in a simple ceremony.
+This was altogether more edifying than the priestly PowerPoint presentation in Tyrone.

 His speech showed off a sound grasp of technique.
 He used rhetorical questions, such as: